 How do I know if mediation is good for me?

 In some situations mediation may not be a good choice for you.
-If you are afraid or feel intimidated by the other party, you may ask the mediator for a mediation in separate rooms, where you will feel empower to make reasonable decisions.
-However, if your fear is such that even then you don’t feel it will be safe for you to push for the resolution that you need, then mediation is not for you.
+If you are afraid or feel intimidated by the other party, you may ask the mediator for a mediation in separate rooms, where you will feel empowered to make reasonable decisions.
+However, if your fear of the other is such that even when separated, you don’t feel it will be safe for you to push for the resolution that you need, then mediation is not for you.
 In many jurisdictions, if there has been violence (interpersonal or domestic violence), the Court will excuse the parties from attending court ordered mediation.

-Other than these situations, as long as both parties agree to participate in mediation when there is a dispute, mediation will always be better than litigation or war.
+Other than these situations, as long as both parties agree to participate in mediation in good faith, when there is a dispute, mediation will be better than litigation or war.

 When do I need to hire an attorney?

-If, after you have tried mediation, the other party keeps pushing for a settlement or resolution that you cannot accept, or that you perceive as abusive, then you need to find legal advice.
-You need to see, if what you want is within what the law can reasonable give you, and can be obtained by litigation at a reasonable cost.
+If, after you have tried mediation, the other party keeps pushing for a settlement or resolution that you cannot accept, or that you perceive as abusive, then you need proper legal advice and representation.
+First, you need to see, if what you want is within what the law can reasonably give you and can be obtained by litigation at a reasonable cost.
 Then you will know if hiring an attorney is a reasonable option or not.
-For example, you may be entitle to take half of your house furniture that is worth $2,000.00, but obtaining that will cost you one year of litigation and $5,000.00 in attorney fees and court costs… It is up to you.
-On the other hand, if you are fighting for a state worth millions, then the attorney’s fees and the pain of litigation may be well justified.
+For example, you may be entitled to compensation in the amount of $5,000.00, but obtaining that will cost you one year of litigation and $10,000.00 in attorney fees and court costs… Is that investment reasonable?
+It is up to you.
+On the other hand, if you are fighting for an estate worth million, then the attorney’s fees and the pain of litigation may be well justified.

 It is really important to understand the value of what is at stake and the odds of getting it in Court… and the consequences if you lose.
-If the other party prevails in Court, you may end up not only losing what you wanted but also paying their attorneys fees… on top of yours.
+If the other party prevails in Court, you may end up not only not getting what you wanted but also paying the other party’s attorneys’ fees… on top of yours.
 You lose twice.
-Talk to several attorneys and see if you can get free legal advice from a pro bono organization.
+Talk to several attorneys, also see if you can get free legal advice from a pro bono organization.

 Just try to be reasonable.
-Remember that as long as you are willing to pay, there will be an attorney willing to take your case, even the most absurd.
+Remember that as long as you are willing to pay, there will be an attorney willing to take your case, even the most hopeless.

 Do you have customer service?